ESMValGroup/ESMValCore/doc/quickstart/install.rst

 -  Test that your installation was successful by running ``esmvaltool -h``.

-Pre-installed versions on HPC clusters
+Pre-installed versions on HPC clusters / other servers
 --------------------------------------

 You will find the tool available on HPC clusters and there will be no need to install it